🗣️ How to...Nabla Echo

 The encounter is a video visit

-If this access isn’t allowed, the encounter can’t start and audio won’t be captured.
+If this access is not allowed, the encounter cannot start and audio will not be captured.

 Why does Nabla need this permission?

-Nabla Echo runs locally on your computer to securely access audio from your video visit.
+Nabla Echo runs locally on the computer to securely access audio from the video visit.

 This is the simplest and most common case.

-When starting a video encounter, your browser may show a pop-up saying it wants to connect to devices on your local network.
+When starting a video encounter, the browser may show a pop-up asking to connect to devices on the local network.

 When the prompt appears, click Allow.
-You won’t be asked again.
+This will not be asked again.

 Option 2: Allow it from site settings